tinacms/tina.io/content/docs/reference/content-api/data-layer.md

 Use the [Reset Repository Cache](/docs/tina-cloud/dashboard/projects/#reset-repository-cache) button to re-initialize the webhook.

+### Export Branch

+Using [Reset Repository Cache](/docs/tina-cloud/dashboard/projects/#reset-repository-cache) will discard any changes in Tina Cloud that haven't been pushed to your repository.
+If you need to export your unsaved content from Tina Cloud, you can use the [Export Branch](/docs/tina-cloud/dashboard/projects/#export-branch) button to export the current state of your repository to a new branch.

 ### Conflicts

 If you have changes that are visible in edit mode but not in your repository or site, there may be a conflict between